-And for some great investing ideas, check out our free Motley Fool CAPS community intelligence service, where the best stock pickers in Fooldom pitch their favorite investments for all to see.
-Five-star rated companies such as Activision Blizzard
+And for some great investing ideas, check out our free Motley Fool CAPS community intelligence service, where the best stock-pickers in Fooldom pitch their favorite investments for all to see.
+Five-star rated companies such as Procter & Gamble

 Of course, that's where a long-term stock-picking strategy fails for some investors.
 If you don't have the time or inclination to research stocks and monitor your portfolio carefully year after year, it's hard to consistently stay ahead of the market with a stock portfolio.
 If this describes you, carefully consider the next option.

 If you have several million dollars in your IRA, you'll have no trouble finding a capable investment manager to help you out.
 But if you don't, you can still get the services of a professional manager -- via an actively managed mutual fund.

 Unfortunately, the mutual fund business is full of funds with high fees and various institutional constraints that ensure that they'll underperform the market over the long term.
 There are exceptions, though ... if you know how to find them.

 For instance, the CGM Focus (CGMFX) fund has put in a stellar performance over the years, with recent, timely purchases of stocks like Goldman Sachs

 To learn more about other great ways to reignite your IRA after the damage it's taken during the bear market, take a closer look at our Rule Your Retirement newsletter.
 You can click here to get yourself a 30-day free trial, which will give you access to current and past issues along with a number of additional resources.
 There are absolutely no hidden costs or obligation to buy.

 Are you ready for the rally to end?
 Dan Caplinger can tell you three ways to prepare for the next big drop.